Correlated Insulator Collapse due to Quantum Avalanche via In-Gap Ladder States

 Finally, let us discuss the case of electron coupling to acoustic phonons, with a continuous spectrum of the form $\omega_k\propto k$ and cutoff Debye energy chosen as $\omega_D= 0.6$ eV.
 Compared to optical phonons, the influence of acoustic phonons on the nonequilibrium dynamics is more dramatic.
 We discuss this situation for both the weak and strong limits of electron-phonon coupling, as shown in Fig.~\ref{fig4}.
 In the weak-coupling limit ($\lambda=0.113$), corresponding to panels (a) and (b), the IMT is dominated by a strongly discontinuous collapse of the gap.
 While the signature of the avalanche is still present as a precursor to the IMT, the range of the avalanche region is much narrower than that found for coupling to optical phonons.
-The avalanche current is also very small so that its effect is insignificant. $E_{\rm IMT}$ varies monotonically with temperature and the $E-T$ phase diagram is conventional.
-In the strong-coupling limit ($\lambda=0.602$), in contrast, $E_{\rm IMT}$ is strongly nonmonotonic, increasing with $T$ in the low-$T$ limit.
-As is especially apparent from panel (c), the intermediate field region between $E_T$ and $E_{\rm IMT}$ has diminished dramatically so that the IMT appears as a fully single-stage transition, as often observed in correlated transition-metal systems~\cite{janod,stoliar,zimmers,guenon,htkim}.
-Basically, in this limit, the strong low-energy excitations of acoustic modes cause the IMT to bypass the CDW-like pseudo-gap state.
+The avalanche current is also very small so that its effect is insignificant. $E_\Delta$ decreases monotonically with increasing temperature and the $E-T$ phase diagram is conventional and fully consistent with the thermal switching scenario.
+We tested this result against experimental data by overlaying the experimental switching fields in the Vanadium oxides W$_x$V$_{1-x}$O$_2$~\cite{tlwu} at temperatures close to the transition temperature.
+In addition to an overall agreement of the trends, the lightly concave curve shape~\cite{tlwu,maki1986} found in the experiment is reproduced by the theory.

-Strongly discontinuous IMTs have been observed in various transition-metal oxides and chalcogenides, in which $E_{\rm IMT}(T)$ vanishes with concave curvature as temperature is increased towards $T_c$~\cite{tlwu,maki1986}, consistent with both limits of Fig. 4.
-At low temperatures, not much is known about the behavior of $E_{\rm IMT}(T)$ and further experimental efforts are called for.